Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 Wolves | 6 |

-Christian Norgaard’s winning strike in Brentford’s 2-1 success at Bournemouth in Matchweek 29 was the 12th goal scored from a throw-in this season.
+Christian Norgaard’s winning goal in Brentford’s 2-1 success at AFC Bournemouth in Matchweek 29 was the 12th scored from a throw-in this season.

 Norgaard's goal v Bournemouth

-It is the most we have seen in a Premier League campaign since 13 were recorded in 2018/19.
+It is the most we have seen in a Premier League campaign since 13 were scored this way in 2018/19.

-Not all these goals stem from long throws, but there is no doubt more clubs are using specialists to launch balls into the opposition box.
+Not all these goals stem from long throws, but clubs are increasingly using specialists to launch balls into the opposition box.

-In the 10 seasons that preceded this one, the average number of goals per campaign scored from throws was just six.
+In the 10 seasons that preceded 2024/25, the average number of goals per campaign scored from throws was just six.

 It was never going to be easy to eclipse 2023/24’s phenomenal total of 1,246 goals, averaging 3.28 per game.